RECALL OF METFORMIN EXTENDED RELEASE

 Food and Drug Administration (FDA)recommended that some makers of metformin extended release remove some of their tablets from the U.S. market.
 This is because an unacceptable level of a probable carcinogen (cancer-causing agent) was found in some extended-release metformin tablets.
 If you currently take this drug, call your healthcare provider.
 They will advise whether you should continue to take your medication or if you need a new prescription.

 Metformin is a drug that doctors use to treat type 2 diabetes.
-As a secondary effect, a person may also lose weight while using it, although it does not have approval as a weight-loss drug.
+As a secondary effect, metformin might cause weight loss, although it does not have approval as a weight-loss drug.

 Doctors do not usually prescribe metformin for type 1 diabetes.
 They can sometimes prescribe it for women with polycystic ovarian syndrome, although this use is not approved by the United States Food and Drug Administration (FDA).